 - Single-layer summer jackets: light, small pack size; they are "laminated" ( = coated with a membrane) to make them waterproof.

-- Single-layer summer jacket with bonded lining: comfortable to wear and a bit warmer, the lining fabric also protects the membrane, these jackets are particularly durable.
-Depending on the construction, such a material sandwich is called "two-layer or 2.5-layer".
+- Single-layer summer jacket with glued lining: comfortable to wear and slightly warmer, the lining fabric also protects the membrane, these jackets are particularly durable.
+Depending on the construction, such a material sandwich is called "two-layered or 2.5-layered".

 - Cycling jacket with loose inner lining made of mesh fabric, which is attached at a few points and otherwise "hangs" loosely in the jacket.
-These jackets are considered particularly well-ventilated, they are also referred to as "three-layer (outer fabric+membrane+lining) or also as "two-layer ” (Outer fabric/membrane+lining) referred to.
+These jackets are considered particularly well-ventilated and are also referred to as "three-layered (outer fabric+membrane+lining) or also as "two-layered" (outer fabric/membrane+lining).

-- Beware, there are often differences in how these layers are counted.
-A look at the product description usually helps if you want to know exactly how a manufacturer defines “single-layered, 2.5-layered or three-layered”.
+- Attention, there are often differences in how these layers are added together.
+A look at the product description usually helps if you want to know exactly how a manufacturer defines “single-layer, 2.5-layer, or three-layer.”

 |